 A few hours later, Sisters Josephine and Angelina woke from their nap to find Sister Janina gone.
 They began to worry when they found the backdoor of the schoolhouse ajar—it was always kept locked—and Sister Janina’s prayer book open on the windowsill.
 At the rectory, neither Mrs. Lipczynska nor Mary had seen the nun.
 When the priest returned that evening there was still no sign of her.
 He gathered the neighbors, and they searched the Holy Rosary grounds by lantern light, from the church basement to the school attic, but found nothing.

 When the Traverse City Record-Eagle reported on the nun’s disappearance the following Monday, the story captivated the region: “As the door swung open, there are a hundred things that might have confronted her,” the reporter speculated.
-“It might have been a lover of her younger days…maddened at his loss, come into Northern Michigan and, taking a desperate chance, kidnapped the woman of his heart…” Meanwhile, the investigation was being bungled.
+“It might have been a lover of her younger days … maddened at his loss, come into Northern Michigan and, taking a desperate chance, kidnapped the woman of his heart …” Meanwhile, the investigation was being bungled.
 Neighbors trampled the crime scene in their search.
 And a week passed before the first public authority, Leelanau County Sheriff Martin Brown, stepped in.
 The searches turned up no clues.
 But theories about what happened to Sister Janina were plenty.
 Some thought she’d left the convent—it was rumored that a strange buggy had been seen near the church on the day of her disappearance.
-Still others speculated that a local drunk had murdered her, but there was no evidence.
+Still, others speculated that a local drunk had murdered her, but there was no evidence.

 Then, nine days after the nun was last seen, women’s footprints were found in the swamp.
 Some were a few days old; others were fresh.
 Later in the day, more women’s prints turned up along a road near the church, and a bit of brown wool was found in a barbed wire fence nearby.
 Three days afterward, a neighboring farmer reported hearing a woman singing from a swamp near his home, and he thought he saw a flickering lantern through the trees.
-That night, a group of men were posted on the road, near the swamp.
-They, too, heard the singing, but were too spooked to follow it.
+That night, a group of men was posted on the road, near the swamp.
+They, too, heard the singing but were too spooked to follow it.
 Two days later, more tracks were discovered.

 Meanwhile, the case was piquing a supernatural interest.
 A clairvoyant from Kingsley described a house on Glen Lake where he said Sister Janina was being held captive.
 The Sheriff from Empire searched a house that fit the clairvoyant’s description but turned up nothing.